robertgarrigos/contact/README.md

 Point your browser at `yoursite.com/contact`.

+Every time a user submits a contact form, you will receive an email to the address set on `config/contact.php`.
+Of course, you need to set the smtp credentials on your .env file.

+Also, every submission will add an entry to the database.
+There is no backend to access that data for now.

 ## Tests

 Still struggling with the orchestra test bench package.
 I hope I'll be able to add some tests soon.